andrewspiers/scratch/scratch.rst

 ===========
 Vim folding commands::

-    zf#j creates a fold from the cursor down # lines. zf/string creates a fold from the cursor to string . zj moves the cursor to the next fold.
+    :set foldmethod=indent  : fold on indent (good for python) zf#j creates a fold from the cursor down # lines. zf/string creates a fold from the cursor to string . zj moves the cursor to the next fold.